What did you like best?

 Students are not “good” or “bad” at certain subjects; they’re better at applying their core skills to certain subjects over others.

 We build real, authentic rapport with each student.
 But we’re not tutors in a traditional sense.
 We’re a new breed of professional: a hybrid educator, mentor, coach and advocate, dedicated entirely to your child’s success in school.
-The family gains a trusted ally, someone kids and parents can trust and respect.
+Families and schools gain a trusted ally, someone kids and parents can trust and respect.

-We help kids introspect to really think about and connect with their strengths, values and interests.
+We help learners introspect to really think about and connect with their strengths, values and interests.
 They start to understand and step into their best selves, normalizing healthier and more productive patterns.

 Students co-construct their very own learning and achievement plan for thriving in school holistically, with short and long-term goals that excite them.
 The wins they get from planning those goals and the process of achieving them is motivating and empowering.